AM-Lam/COMP1531-slackr_reduplicate/iteration_1/user_stories 17-24.md

 As a user, I shall be able to express how I feel by using "react" so that I can express my emotion in a easy way or show that I engage in the conversation/thread.

 21. message_unreact
-As a user, I shall be able to undo my "react" so that I have freedom to express how I feel by "react".
+As a user, I shall be able to undo my "react" so that I have the freedom to change how I reacted on that messages.

 22. message_pin
-As a user, I shall pin the message so that I can find the message easily for reference.
+As a user, I shall be able to see the pinned message so that I can find the messages easily for reference.
-As a admin, I shall pin the message so that more members in the group notice it.
+As an admin, I shall pin the message so that more members in the group notice the messages.

 23. message_unpin
-As a user, I shall unpin the message so that I don't overwhelming amount of reference.
+As an admin, I shall unpin the message so that the members in the channel won't get overwhelmed amount of reference.
-As a admin, I shall unpin the message so that the members in the group won't attract by the outdated information.
+As an admin, I shall unpin the message so that the members in the group won't disrupt by the outdated information.

 24.user_profile
-As a user, I shall have a profile so that I can represent who I am by showing my name.
+As a user, I shall have a profile so that I can represent who I am by showing my personal information.
-As a member in the group, I shall be able to view other users' profile so that I can contact them by their emails.
+As a member in the channel, I shall be able to view other users' profile so that I can contact them by their emails based on the information from profiles.